mads-hartmann/sbt-plugin-examples/README.markdown

     > new-task
     # play with the tab-completion (try pressing tab all the time)
     > ask-phase brian would you like to buy mads a beer?

----

-This was prepared for a talk on developing SBT Plugin I gave at PHASE meeting one time in january 2012.